couchbase/couchnode/README.md

 gerrit server.
 For more details see [CONTRIBUTING.md](https://github.com/couchbase/couchnode/blob/master/CONTRIBUTING.md).

-To execute our test suite, run `make test` from your checked out root directory.
+To execute our test suite, run `make test` from the root directory.

+To execute our code coverage, run `make cover` from the root directory.

+In addition to the full test suite and full code coverage, you may additionally execute a subset of the tests which excludes slow-running tests for quick verifications.
+These can be run through `make fasttest` and `make fastcover` respectively.

 ## License
 Copyright 2013 Couchbase Inc.